This page contains pdf documents. You can download a free pdf reader here.

 Students that are not on a TGS fellowship/scholarship or are not employed by a department do not have to submit a CLE.

 Step 1: Students must complete the Course Load Exception Student Form and submit it to their Faculty/ Graduate Advisor for approval before the first day of classes.
-Please do not submit this form to TGS.
-You must submit your request to your Faculty/Graduate Advisor for further approvals and processing.
+Do not submit this form to TGS.
+You must meet the eligibility criteria and submit your request to your Faculty/Graduate Advisor for further approvals and processing.

 Submit the Graduate Student Full-Time Equivalency Report (first page) to Janice.Dane@unt.edu and the Graduate Student Full-Time Enrollment Exemption Request (second page) to the UNT-International Office.